scrumpi3/Message-hashing-and-lookup-services/Challenge_1/python-flask-server/README.md

 Python 3.5.2+

 ## Usage
-To run the server, please execute the following from the root directory:
+To run the server, please execute the following from the [python-flask-server] directory:

 ```
 pip3 install -r requirements.txt